 CHRIS: Did you draw from anyone to play Crazy 8?

 SHELLY: Actually, I did!
 When growing up in the theaters of London, there was a woman who was the bar manager at one of the theaters I performed in.
 She was quite masculine in energy and a very warm person.
-She was like an older sister for a short while, I was twelve, she must have been thirty, and I would go to her for all the life advice I needed.
+She was like an older sister for a short while.
+I was 12, she must have been 30, and I would go to her for all the life advice I needed.
 She was awesome!
 I’ve wondered where she is these days.
 In my line of work you meet incredible people and have really deep connections for a while and then you move on to the next project and sometimes you never see them again.
 The role (of Crazy 8) was not written as a British woman.
 Originally, she was American.
 The writer and director were in the room and were skeptical when I offered to make her British, but once I performed her that way they loved it.
 I just knew exactly who she was.
 They said later that they suddenly couldn’t picture her as American at all.

 CHRIS: What can you tell me about your role in the recent horror compilation 9 Ways to Hell?